Find out about Universal Credit and how to claim it

 Universal Credit is a new type of benefit designed to support people who are on a low income or out of work.
-The new system is based on a single monthly payment to the claimant and will replace six existing benefits:
+If you qualify, you will receive a single monthly payment into a bank account chosen by you.

 - Income-based Jobseeker’s Allowance